jasonchio/TheElectricCompany/docs/reports/Sam_Graham.md

     10 hours
         Talking with group about project.
         Meeting with sponsor.
-        Research into ways of storung data
+        Research into ways of storing data
         Some basic stub code
         Finish Design Document